ronthedrummer/mevn-boilerplate/README.md

 3. Run `npm install` to install all the dependencies.
 4. Install global dependencies `npm i -g vue-cli vue-devtools mongodb babel nodemon concurrently`
 5. Start Mongo in a new terminal window `mongod`
+6. Run the task to rule them all `npm run dev`